-As exhibits 7 and 8 highlight, our views have remained highly consistent over the last 12 months.
+Our views have remained highly consistent over the last 12 months.
 While there have clearly been variations, the basic materials sector has persistently sat in either first or second place within our conceptual framework of sector rankings, while the consumer sectors have also been among our least favoured for all of 2010.

-Our conviction in basic materials has been vindicated by a 27.2% gain in the last 12 months, a performance bettered among the UK sectors only by technology (29.8%), although this latter sector has a but 1.5% weighting in the All-Share relative to 13.4% for the former.
+Our conviction in basic materials has been vindicated by a 26% gain in the last 12 months, a performance bettered among the UK sectors only by technology (32.5%), although this latter sector has a 1.6% weighting in the All-Share relative to 13.9% for the former.
 On telecoms, which began 2010 as our most favoured sector and has been our second most preferred (after basic materials) for the last three months, we have also been rewarded with a market-beating gain.
-The sector us up 17.7% in the last 12 months, some seven points ahead of the All-Share benchmark.
+The sector is up 18.1% in the last 12 months, some seven points ahead of the All-Share benchmark.

 On the negative side, we began 2010 being most cautious on the financial sector, and while we turned more optimistic during the summer (July through to September, which coincided with a brief period of outperformance), we downgraded the sector again in October and have been cautious since.
-This strategy has worked, with financials having been the second worst performing sector (up just 2.5%) in the last 12 months.
-Only oil and gas - compounded by BP - has performed worse.
-Despite our caution on the consumer, the performance of these sectors has been somewhat more robust, with consumer services performing in line with the market and consumer goods gaining 680 basis points on a market relative basis.
+This strategy has worked, with financials having been the second worst performing sector (up just 5.4%) in the last 12 months.
+Only oil and gas (compounded by BP) and healthcare have performed worse.
+Despite our caution on the consumer, the performance of these sectors has been somewhat more robust, with consumer services performing in line with the market and consumer goods outperforming the market on a market relative basis.
 This performance, however, only serves to reinforce our negative conviction for the year ahead.

-Exhibit 8: How our rankings have changed in the last 12 months; consistency in core sector calls
+Exhibit 8: How our rankings have changed in the last 12 months; consistency in core sector calls Note: Sectors ranked from 10 to 1, with 10 being the most preferred and 1 the least.